pzim-devdata/Tools-for-Linux/Volumouse/README.md

         - `pactl set-sink-volume 1 + 5%` If this command increases the volume, download the files ***"Volumouse_pactl_1_right.py"*** and ***"Volumouse_pactl_1_left.py"***
         - `pactl set-sink-volume 2 + 5%` If this command increases the volume, download the files ***"Volumouse_pactl_2_right.py"*** and ***"Volumouse_pactl_2_left.py"***

 2. Download the correct 2 files in your "Home" directory.
-For exemple : /home/***your user name***/Volumouse/ (*Replace "your user name" by your username folder)
+For example : /home/***your user name***/Volumouse/ (*Replace "your user name" by your username folder)

 3. Install python-xlib package:
  Run in your Terminal :